 I would like to say that I have journeyed to this fabled piece of forgotten land — or, perhaps, maybe not — but alas, I have never visited the lone trapezoidal anomaly nestled south of what was supposed to be the official straight border along the 22nd parallel of Egypt and Sudan.
 Neither country wants to claim the barren lawless land of roughly 800 square miles known as Bir Tawil, for to do so would automatically mean the acknowledgement of relinquishing a larger, more fertile and more lucrative disputed piece of land referred to as the Hala’ib triangle, with many miles of coastline along the Red Sea.

-The closest I came to Bir Tawil was a scant 275 miles to the north and slightly west in an ancient city known as Luxor — at which I experienced arguably the best service I ever received from a hotel property and near which I visited the Mortuary Temple of Hatshepsut — of which I still intend to compose reports of that trip back in 2015.
+The closest I came to Bir Tawil was a scant 275 miles to the north and slightly west in an ancient city known as Luxor — at which I experienced arguably the best service I ever received from a hotel property and near which I visited the Mortuary Temple of Hatshepsut.
 To try obtaining directions to Bir Tawil on Google Maps is an exercise fraught with futility, as no viable transportation option is possible.

-More information on this curious piece of land is imparted in this article which I wrote in January of this year.
+More information on this curious piece of land is imparted in this article which I wrote in January of 2017 — as well as a comment that was posted by a person who declares himself to be the king of Bir Tawil.

-I visited the Korean Demilitarized Zone — which serves as a buffer approximately 2.5 miles wide between North Korea and South Korea — back in October of 2014.
-Yes, I still have trip reports to write about my experience.
+I visited the Korean Demilitarized Zone — which serves as a buffer approximately 2.5 miles wide between North Korea and South Korea — back in October of 2014, where I was technically in North Korea for a few minutes.

-Lesotho is a kingdom comprised of approximately two million people which — at 11,720 square miles — is considered the largest enclave on earth; and it is completely surrounded by the country of South Africa.
+Lesotho is a kingdom comprised of approximately two million people which — at 11,720 square miles — is considered the largest enclave on earth, as it is completely surrounded by the country of South Africa.
 I visited Lesotho in February of 2015…

 …never mind that I endured a flat tire which I had to change on my way to Lesotho as well as having to wait four hours in a thunderstorm to cross the border — along with the reason for that long wait.
 The possibility of being sleepless in Lesotho was quite real; but I finally managed to be in a bed in the room of the lodge which I originally reserved.